pentops/j5/README.md

 As with all pentops tools, it is very opinionated.
 J5 definitions are intended to work within the wider pentops ecosystem, especially for [Messaging](https://github.com/pentops/o5-messaging) and [State Machines](https://github.com/pentops/protostate)

 J5 wraps a **subset** of the data types and schemas of [Protocol Buffers](https://protobuf.dev/).
 The goal of the project is different to Protocol Buffers, and different trade-offs are made.
-J5 schemas are based on [proto descriptors](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto), (leaning heavily on annotations), and can be fully represented in .proto files, but not all Protocol Buffer structures can be represented in J5.
+J5 schemas are based on [proto descriptors](https://github.com/protocolbuffers/protobuf/blob/main/src/google/protobuf/descriptor.proto), and can be fully represented in .proto files, (leaning heavily on annotations), but not all Protocol Buffer structures can be represented in J5.

 Files
 =====

-J5 APIs can be defined in either  `.proto` files using [proto3 syntax](https://protobuf.dev/programming-guides/proto3/), or in `.j5s` files, a config format designed specifically for designing J5 schemas and configuration.
+J5 APIs can be defined in either  `.proto` files using [proto3 syntax](https://protobuf.dev/programming-guides/proto3/), or in `.j5s` files, based on [bcl](https://github.com/pentops/bcl.go), a config format designed specifically for defining J5 schemas and configuration.

 J5 does not support all proto structures, so .proto files must be structured according to the rigid rules of J5, including annotations.